qcx201/CAtrade/README.md

 # Canadian trade

 Why did Donald Trump start an unnecessary trade war with Canada?
 For no good reason, of courses.
-My pet theory is that he does not like being cuckholded by Justin Trudeau.
+But my pet theory is that he does not like being cuckholded by Justin Trudeau.

 It goes back to a G7 summit in 2019 where a saucy photo of Trudeau kissing Melania went viral.
 One headline (from French news, of course) read, ["Look of Lust."](https://www.france24.com/en/20190827-papers-indonesia-names-new-capital-borneo-israel-lebanon-melania-trudeau-g7-photo).